timsuchanek/lycheeJS/README.md

 ## NPM Installation

-There's an npm package available, though npm has several conceptual issues (no multi-platform support, no multi- architecture support, no binary shipment of runtimes, no cross-compilation sdks possible etc.).
+There's an npm package available, though npm has several conceptual issues (no multi-platform distribution, no multi-architecture support, no binary shipment runtimes, no cross-compilation sdks, no binary shipment of updates possible etc.).

 That's why it is *NOT* recommended as it complicates the installation process.